 The Jewish Ladies’ Reading Club was popular during the 1890s.

-Dr. William Friedman, of Temple Emmanuel in Denver, lectured at Temple Israel on December 14, 1889.
+Dr. William Friedman of Temple Emmanuel in Denver lectured at Temple Israel on December 14, 1889.

 Purim Masque Balls were popular springtime events.
-This advertisement card promoting a New York Purim Ball in 1881 demonstrates the lavish costumes and decorations that were indicative of these celebrations commemorating the day Esther, Queen of Persia, saved the Jewish people from execution by Haman, the advisor to the Persian king.
+This advertisement card promoting a New York Purim Ball in 1881 demonstrates the lavish costumes and decorations that were indicative of these celebrations commemorating the day that Esther, Queen of Persia, saved the Jewish people from annihilation by Haman, the advisor to the Persian king.

-After Marrying Dr. Lee Kahn, author and poetess Ruth Ward Kahn made Leadville her home.
+After marrying Dr. Lee Kahn, author and poetess Ruth Ward Kahn made Leadville her home.
 A contributor to national periodicals such as the American Israelite and The Rocky Mountain News, Ruth also performed on the lecture circuits around the United States and the Caribbean.